View All

 6. Can Spring Boot also be used to create non-web applications?

-Yes, Spring Boot supports the development of both web and non-web applications.
-We need to remove web dependencies from the classpath and the application context to create a non-web application.
+Yes, Spring Boot can be used to build both web and non-web applications.
+By excluding web-related dependencies from the classpath, Spring Boot defaults to creating a non-web application.

 Also Read: Javascript Interview Questions